 Chicago is served by two airports, O’Hare (ORD) and Midway (MDW).
 O’Hare is a hub for most major airlines, so finding a reasonable flight is usually not a problem.
-Midway has more limited airline service, but unlike O’Hare, Southwest does fly there, making it convenient for those coming from the West Coast.
+Midway is a hub for Southwest Airlines, but Southwest has recently added some routes to O'Hare.
 Please see the links for O’Hare and Midway, and go to the ‘Getting To and From’ tab to see your options for getting into the city.

 Taking the L into the city, and getting to the hotel: